Homeland Security Secretary Jeh Johnson called for better security procedures in U.S. airports last year.

 The same phenomenon afflicts an alarming number of medium- to large-sized businesses.
 And here’s the thing: a lot of the time, the end goal isn’t even defined!

-When I worked for a multi-national organization, I saw each division act like a small robber baron kingdom with one unstated objective: to gain supremacy over all others.
+In some large organizations, you’ll see each division act like a small robber baron kingdom with one unstated objective: to gain supremacy over all others.

 SMART Goals prevent this.